suddin0/ft_fdf/README.md

 `mlx` is written for `linux` and `macOS`.
  - The version for `Linux` uses `x11` ([X server](https://en.wikipedia.org/wiki/X_Window_System)) and `gl` ([openGL](https://www.opengl.org/resources/libraries/))
- for automate some higher level functionalit such as window management and rendering.
+ for automate some higher level functionality such as window management and rendering.
 - And the version for macOS it uses [cocoa](http://cocoa.dima.unige.it/) and also `gl`

 **mlx** has a lot of limits such as: